 III.
-Farm Income, Labor, and Productivity Questionnaire (ILP-AG)
+Farm Income, Labor, and Productivity Questionnaire (ILP)

-The Farm Income, Labor, and Productivity Questionnaire (ILP-AG) builds on the CORE-AG questionnaire and is administered every three years (see Figure 3).
-The CORE-AG and the ILP-AG share a set of core questions focusing mainly on production.
+The Farm Income, Labor, and Productivity Questionnaire (ILP) builds on the CORE questionnaire and is administered every three years (see Error!
+Reference source not found.).
+The CORE and the ILP share a set of core questions focusing mainly on production.
 This way, production figures are comparable every year.
-Beyond production, the ILP-AG covers several areas of special interest to the 50x2030 Initiative: costs for agricultural production, agricultural income (including SDG 2.3.2); labor inputs (needed for SDG 2.3.1); land tenure (including SDG 5.a.1); gender dynamics in agriculture; drivers of agricultural productivity.
+Beyond production, the ILP covers several areas of special interest to the 50x2030 Initiative: costs for agricultural production, agricultural income (including SDG 2.3.2); labor inputs (needed for SDG 2.3.1); land tenure (including SDG 5.a.1); gender dynamics in agriculture; drivers of agricultural productivity.

-In the Integrated Agricultural and Rural Survey model supported by the 50x2030 Initiative, the ILP-AG is administered alongside the Non-Farm Income and Living Standards Household Questionnaire (ILS-HH), a combination which allows insights into the linkages between agricultural productivity and income and aspects of welfare and livelihoods.
-This section explains in detail how the ILP-AG goes beyond sections covered in the CORE-AG (Table 8).
-Like the CORE-AG, the reference ILP-AG questionnaire is designed for two visits.
+In the Integrated Agricultural and Rural Survey model supported by the 50x2030 Initiative, the ILP is administered alongside the Non-Farm Income and Living Standards Household Questionnaire (ILS-HH), a combination which allows insights into the linkages between agricultural productivity and income and aspects of welfare and livelihoods.
+This section explains in detail how the ILP goes beyond sections covered in the CORE (Table 9).
+Like the CORE, the reference ILP questionnaire is designed for two visits.

 Post-Planting Visit

-Topics ILP-AG vs. CORE-AG coverage
+Topics ILP vs. CORE coverage

-Parcel and Plot Area and Use ILP-AG includes basic information on production practices
+Parcel and Plot Area and Use ILP includes basic information on

+production practices

 Crops planted no difference

-Seed and Plant Use and Acquisition ILP-AG covers also quantities purchased and costs related to inputs
+Seed and Plant Use and Acquisition ILP covers also quantities purchased and

+costs related to inputs

 Land Use no difference

-Post-Har vest Visit
+Post-Harvest Visit

-Topics ILP-AG vs. CORE-AG coverage
+Topics ILP vs. CORE coverage

 Temporary Crop Production and Destinations no difference

-Inputs for Crop Activities ILP-AG covers labor input to crop production
+Inputs for Crop Activities ILP covers labor input to crop production

+ILP covers also quantities purchased and

+costs related to agricultural inputs

+Permanent Crop Production and Destinations no difference

+Crop Processing Only in ILP

+Livestock Production ILP expands on gender aspects

+ILP includes costs related to raising

+livestock

+ILP includes livestock labor input

+Aquaculture, Fishery and Forestry ILP covers labor input to production

+Other Costs Only in ILP

-TABLE 8.
-COMPARISON OF TOPICS IN ILP-AG AND CORE-AG
+TABLE 9.
+COMPARISON OF TOPICS IN ILP AND CORE